1. A Great All-Rounder: Osprey Talon 22

 This super-light pack will keep you hydrated and energised for hours of trail running.
 It holds up to 2L of water and has enough capacity to comfortably hold your nutrition, maps and extra layers.
 The last thing you want is something hot and heavy on your back during a long run, so the back panel and independent suspension harness are constructed from AirMesh to allow the air to circulate freely.

 People often underestimate the physical demands of getting from A to B, not to mention the amount of stuff that we have to carry with us, which is why a lightweight pack is as important in an urban environment as it is in the great outdoors.
-The Mantis manages to be both compact and spacious all at once thanks to its clever design.
-It’s durable enough to stand up to the rigors of the toughest commutes yet comes equipped with everything you need for an enjoyable day hike, giving it the versatility you need to go from hill to high street.
+The All Round 20 pack from Arc'teryx benefits from an in-house created fabric set to provide the highest level of durability possible, packed into a sleek, well-designed package that promotes functionality and durability.
+Designed with the toughest of alpine climbs in mind, the All Round 20 is more than suited to the demands of urban commuting.

 The Aether has been designed to cater for every aspect of your trek.
 The hip-belt and harness make light work of your load, while an Airscape back panel provides plenty of ventilation to prevent you from overheating, even in the most challenging environments.
 There are loads of handy exterior pockets, giving you quick and easy access to water bottles and other essentials, and the top lid can be removed and converted into a lumbar pack that is the perfect size if you fancy setting out on a day hike without taking all your worldly belongings with you.